seanorourke7/FlooringCalc/README.md

- 1. Passed all the code through pep8 python linter.
+    Passed all the code through pep8 python linter.
- 2. Tested wrong inputs.
-Non numbers where numbers are expected and numbers, symbols empty space, where strings are expeceted.
- 3. Tested in the local terminal and the code institute heroku terminal.
+    Tested in the local terminal and the code institute heroku terminal.

+Input testing.

+validate_measurement_type(values):

+I have tried numerous inputs including blank space, numbers, strings, symbols and capitalization of the inputs M and F.

+Expected output is an error advising of incorrect input.

+Actual output was as expected.

+validate_num(values):

+I have tried entering letters, strings, empty space, symbols and numbers with multiple decimel points.

+Expected output is an error advising of incorrect input.

+Actual output was as expected.

+validate_offer_type(values):

+I have tried entering letters, strings, empty space, symbols and numbers not included in the expected inputs.

+Expected output is an error advising of incorrect input.

+Actual output was as expected.

 ## Bugs

-Initially the error on the number input validator function was not displaying the text I had written and was displaying the default error instead.
-I realized the way I was determining if the input was a number was wrong.
-I was just using the .isnumeric method.
+I had some issues with validate_num(values):

+I had written the function using replace and isnumeric methods.
+This worked until I input a number with more than one decimel point.
+1.2.3 for example passed and was accepted as a number which then threw an error as it couldn't be converted from string to a float.

-So I changed the code to use the replace method with the .isnumeric and this fixed the issue. if values.replace(".", "").isnumeric():
+I re-wrote the code to use float(values) and now it passes only genuine floats or int

 There were minor bugs in the code when ran through the python linter.
 Some empty space and lines too long.